Skip to main content

 Summary Tab

-• An orange line tracking your strategy's cumulative profit and loss.
+• An orange line tracking your strategy's cumulative P&L.

-• A grey line showing the performance of just buying and holding the underlying stock.
+• A grey line showing buy-and-hold performance of the underlying stock.

 Metrics Tab